 Someone may use two U-locks, but that does not ensure that their wheels are safe.

 These photos are not to meant to make fun of the folks who locked their bikes those ways, but to recognize that it is not intuitive and there is a lot of room for error.
 I started out only locking my bike's frame to a rack using a cable lock.
 Fortunately, that was when I was in an area where bike theft and theft in general were not prevalent.

 In another area of human error, people sometimes forget to bring their locks and/or keys by accident or not thinking that they would need them.
 The stronger and more expensive the lock, the heavier it tends to be, which is the opposite of what people pay more for in bikes - less weight in the same category of bike for additional speed.
-Locks and keys are also extra things to carry and are not required to have a bicycle be able to move, unlike a modern car.
+Unlike a modern car, a bicycle does not require locks and keys to operate, making them extra items to carry.
 Some people find carrying locks so much of a hassle they keep locks at places they typically park at.

 In short, there are many ways for people to fail at the intended objective for them to lock their bikes at racks in a certain way that is not intuitive nor convenient.

 What about bike cages and rooms?
 Those should be quite secure, right?
 Let’s save the details on that for another blog article.
 As a quick summary though, human error, design choices, and similar challenges with racks face people there as well.

 Let's take a look at the short-term and long-term impacts of bike theft that ends up happening from the gap of how well people can sustainably secure their bikes and the theft risk level.
 In the short term are the easily recognizable issues:

 Your day is rudely disrupted and new plans for getting around need to be made while also making any plans to try to recover their bike.

 Someone may be so distraught that they give up on recovery and leave the remains of their bike abandoned.
 It can be awkward, embarrassing, and a hassle to only bring the remains of your bicycle back home.